Madame Web: Fictional character biography

 Madame Web again returns in a back-up feature in The Amazing Spider-Man #600.
 She looks into the future, showing what are apparently quick looks into Spider-Man's future, only to see someone "unravelling the web of fate," and fearfully exclaiming "They're hunting spiders."
 After that, she is attacked by Ana Kravinoff and her mother Sasha.
 The pair incapacitate her and then claim "we now have our eyes."
 She is seen still held captive by Ana and her mother, as they inspect their new quarry, Mattie Franklin.
 While still bound in a chair, she apologizes to a then-unconscious Mattie, who is later killed by Sasha Kravinoff as part of a sacrificial ritual that revives Grim Hunter.

-In "Grim Hunt", Sasha kills Madame Web out of a belief that she is deceiving her.
-Before dying, Cassandra gives her psychic powers to Julia Carpenter.
-In "Dead No More: The Clone Conspiracy", Ben Reilly resurrects Web in a clone body, but she later dies from the Carrion virus.
+At the conclusion of "Grim Hunt", Sasha Kravinoff slashes the throat of Madame Web, believing that Web was deceiving her and knew the outcome of events that transpired.
+Before dying, Web reveals that she is no longer blind, and transfers her psychic powers to Julia Carpenter.

+During the Dead No More: The Clone Conspiracy storyline, Madame Web is resurrected by Ben Reilly (posing as the Jackal), inserting her soul into a cloned body.
+Julia Carpenter senses that Madame Web is alive from telepathic feedback resulting from Electro's attack.
+Julia infiltrates New U Technologies and uses the opportunity to investigate the near-abandoned facility.
+During this time, Julia is led to Madame Web, who refuses to take medication which could aid her in healing from Electro's attack.
+Madame Web has seen the future and refuses to be a part of it.
+Before dying from clone degeneration, Madame Web tells Julia to save Prowler.